Lifetime ISA bonus for first-time buyers

 When do I stop getting the lifetime ISA bonus?

 You’ll stop receiving your lifetime ISA bonus when you stop paying money in.
-This could because you have other financial commitments, have bought your first home or because you’ve turned 50.
+This could be because you have other financial commitments, have bought your first home or because you’ve turned 50.

 At 50, you can’t pay into your lifetime ISA anymore, so you’ll stop receiving the 25% bonus.